php-fig/fig-standards/proposed/clock.md

 ## 1.1 Introduction

-Creating a standard way of accessing the clock, would allow interopability during testing, when testing behavior that has timing based side affects.
+Creating a standard way of accessing the clock, would allow interopability during testing, when testing behavior that has timing based side effects.
 Common ways to get the current time include calling `\time()` or `new DateTimeImmutable('now')`.
 However, this makes mocking the current time impossible in some situations.